speedfuns/botw/MasterSwordAndDungeons.md

 Grab 3 **Spicy Peppers** and the **Knight Sword**.

 Talk to Toren for 500 rupees.

-> If you grabbed the Warm Doublet, you should cook the 3 Spicy Peppers right now and sell your Diamond to Beedle.
+Sell your Diamond to Beedle.

 Register your horse.

-Ride your horse OR perform a Stasis Launch to the area near the Stone Talus.
+Perform a Stasis Launch to the area near the Stone Talus.

-Kill the **Rare Talus** using the Sledgehammer, you should get at least a total of **904 rupees worth of ore**.
+Kill the **Rare Talus** using the Sledgehammer, you should get at least a total of **870 rupees worth of ore**.
 You can also get the Rare Deposit near the Talus for more rupees (this deposit is hidden behind a wall of breakable rocks).
 > If you got less than this amount you can grab more ore in the Yiga Clan Hideout later.

 Ore | Sell Price
 ----- | -----
+Flint | Just don't take it lol
 Amber | 30
 Opal | 60
 Topaz | 180